Memorable Manitobans: Elly Lydia Hundt Heber (1914-2003)

 She volunteered at Sutherland Mission and Norquay Neighborhood House.
 At the age of 47 she obtained a Licensed Practical Nurse certificate and worked at the St. Boniface Hospital, Rehabilitation Hospital, and Women’s Pavilion.
 She founded and was the first President of the Point Douglas Historical Society, was instrumental in saving Barber House, and collected many stories of early settlers in the area.
 She founded and became the first President of the Point Douglas Ratepayers Association, presenting numerous briefs to City Hall.
 She ran for Winnipeg city council in 1971 under the NDP banner.

-She was awarded a City of Winnipeg Community Service Award in 1982.
+She received City of Winnipeg Community Service Awards in 1977 and 1982.
 She took art classes in her 60s and wrote poetry, publishing a volume of her poems at the age of 72.
 She died at Winnipeg on 21 November 2003.

 Her articles for the Manitoba Historical Society: